 The third portion of FERS is Social Security.
 Virginia courts have no authority to divide an employee’s Social Security benefits in a divorce.
 However, as explained in Social Security Benefits and Divorce, where a couple was married 10 or more years and then divorce, each party will be paid the greater of his/her own Social Security benefit or a spousal benefit.
 Spousal benefits generally are equal to 50% of the primary wage earner’s benefit.
 Please note that this has no impact on the primary wage earner’s benefit.

 Contemplating divorce while also trying to plan for one’s financial future and retirement involves many factors.
-Representation by an experienced family lawyer is essential if you want to ensure that your marital assets, including retirement benefits, are divided in a manner that will provide you with a secure future.
-Livesay & Myers has a team of experienced family law attorneys in Northern Virginia.
+Representation by an experienced attorney is essential if you want to ensure that your marital assets, including retirement benefits, are divided in a manner that will provide you with a secure future.
+Livesay & Myers, P.C. has a team of experienced divorce lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
 Contact us to schedule a consultation today.